The business of education presents its own problems

-If you haven't already been a member of a CFG® community yourself, you might assume your only involvement with Critical Friends Group® work consists in finding funding for coaches training for staff members, and then “making space” for the resulting CFG meetings.
-Certainly, you empower your teachers to focus on student work and improving their own practice, and that's what CFG work is all about, right?
+If you haven’t already been engaged in CFG work yourself, you might assume your only involvement with Critical Friends Group® work consists in finding funding for coaches’ training for staff members, and then “making space” for the resulting CFG meetings.
+Certainly, you empower your teachers to focus on student work and improving their own practice, and that’s what CFG work is all about, right?

-Yes and ... most everything you do as a manager of people and resources can benefit from NSRF® protocols and an administrative CFG community of your very own.
-School administrators around the world use NSRF protocols to:
+Yes and … most everything YOU do as a manager of people and resources can also benefit from NSRF® protocols and an administrative CFG community of your very own.
+School administrators around the world use our protocols to:

 Administrator-only CFG communities provide a trusted environment to work out dilemmas that may be inappropriate to share with your teaching staff.
 CFG work can help your administrative team share and learn from best practices throughout your organization and beyond, and create structure for meetings so work is actually accomplished rather than simply discussed.

-Administrators around the world have convinced us of the need for a shorter administrative training.
-Assuming you don't need to coach CFG meetings, you can learn in a three-day admin training how to use our protocols and activities in your own work, and how to support your staff by understanding the work happening in their CFG communities.
-After your three days, you may, like many other administrators, be hungry to learn even more, and ask us to return for two more days of training.
+Around the world, administrators have convinced us of the need for a shorter training fine-tuned to their own needs: they requested, and we’ve listened.
+Assuming you don’t need to coach CFG meetings, you can learn in a three-day admin training how to use our protocols and activities in your own work, and how to support your staff by understanding the work happening in their CFG communities.
+After your three days, you may, like many other administrators, be hungry to learn even more, and ask us to return for two more days of training but adding to the training is only an option, never a requirement.
 Completing five days of training allows you to become certified CFG coaches who can create and lead administrative CFG communities.

 What the heck are they doing in there?

-Really, aside from student work protocols, the work that happens in a faculty CFG meeting or CFG training isn't much different in structure than what you'll do in your administrative version.
-In both the 3-day administrative training and the 5-day coaches' training, participants will learn:
+Aside from protocols that specifically address student work, what happens in a faculty CFG meeting or CFG training isn’t much different in structure than what you’ll do in your administrative version.
+In both the 3-day administrative training and the 5-day coaches’ training, participants will learn:

 Five-day trainings for classroom educators sometimes (but not always) include protocols designed to Look at (or Learn from) Student Work.
-And three-day administrative trainings include some protocols designed specifically for your work.
-Otherwise, the tools are the same but the product is different, much as you can use a screwdriver to put together a desk or repair an engine.
+And three-day administrative trainings include some additional protocols designed specifically for administrative work.
+Otherwise, the tools are the same but the product is different, much as you can use a screwdriver to build a desk or adjust the carburetor in your car.

-Depending on exactly where you're located and how many people will be trained at one time, a three-day admin training for a group of fifteen runs about $550-600 per participant.
-We'll hand-select an NSRF-certified National Facilitator who's experienced in working with administrators and who can refine your agenda to meet your specific needs.
-The fee also covers an NSRF Coaches' Handbook for every participant, a frameable certificate for each graduate of the training, and a year's membership in NSRF and the extra benefits that entails.
+Depending on exactly where you’re located and how many people will be trained at one time, a three-day admin training for a group of fifteen runs about $575-650 per participant.
+We’ll hand-select a National Facilitator who’s experienced in working with administrators and who can refine your agenda to meet your specific needs.
+The fee also covers a Critical Friends Group Coaches’ Handbook for every participant, a frameable certificate for each graduate of the training, and a year’s membership in NSRF and the extra benefits that entails.